Unsupervised Machine Learning Phase Classification for Falicov-Kimball Model

-However, several of these techniques worked when we also included additional information in the training, e.g. the single-particle eigenenergy spectra or the actual value of the gap in the learning process.
+Several of these techniques worked when we also included additional information in the training, e.g., the single-particle eigenenergy spectra or the actual value of the gap in the learning process.
 We do not present these results because they are trivial, and also the techniques used do not align with the goal of the paper of identifying phase boundaries just from the particle-occupancy snapshots.

-Nevertheless, the inability to distinguish between gapped and gapless phases from configuration snapshots does not undermine the remarkable capability of the simple unsupervised methods presented here to automatically identify phases and regime boundaries in a complex correlated system.
+Nevertheless, the inability to distinguish between gapped and gapless phases from configuration snapshots does not diminish the remarkable capability of the simple unsupervised methods presented here to automatically identify phases and regime boundaries in complex correlated systems.
+As formulated, these methods are readily applicable to any quantum-classical model of correlated electrons, including all variants of FKM~\cite{freericks2003exact} and Anderson model~\cite{evers2008anderson} as well as systems that combine classical spins with conducting electrons, which are relevant for various materials (e.g.,~\cite{liang2013nematic,buhler2000magnetic,yin2010unified}), spintronics (e.g.,~\cite{mondal2021when,smorka2022nonequilibrium}) or topology (e.g.,~\cite{hu2015interplay,diaz2021majorana,elbracht2020topological,maska2021unconventional}).
+Furthermore, since these methods operate on mean occupancies and have proven effective even for properties inherently quantum in nature, we anticipate their applicability to models extending beyond the single-particle paradigm.

-\section{global PCA}
+\section{Global PCA}